ChessMax/awesome-programming-languages/README.md

 - [Lua](https://github.com/lua/lua) - Lua is a powerful, efficient, lightweight, embeddable scripting language.
 It supports procedural programming, object-oriented programming, functional programming, data-driven programming, and data description.
 Lua combines simple procedural syntax with powerful data description constructs based on associative arrays and extensible semantics.
 Lua is dynamically typed, runs by interpreting bytecode with a register-based virtual machine, and has automatic memory management with incremental garbage collection, making it ideal for configuration, scripting, and rapid prototyping.
 - [LuaK](https://github.com/korlibs/luak) - Multiplatform Kotlin LuaJ port (LUA interpreter).
 - [Luau](https://github.com/Roblox/luau) - A fast, small, safe, gradually typed embeddable scripting language derived from Lua.
+- [Lux](https://github.com/LuxLang/lux) - Lux is a new programming language in the making.
+It's meant to be a functional, statically-typed Lisp that will run on several platforms, such as the Java Virtual Machine and JavaScript, Python, Lua, or Ruby interpreters.
 # M (19):
 - [Macro Lambda Calculus](https://github.com/codedot/lambda) - lambda calculus using interaction nets, providing CLI and API.
 Its browserified version is available as [an online demo](https://codedot.github.io/lambda/).
 - [Magmide](https://github.com/magmide/magmide) - A dependently-typed language intended to make provably correct code possible for working software engineers.